julienduquesne/Reinforced-self-driving-car/README.md

 ![results2](./graphs/speed_times_squared_distances.png)

+#### Choosing gamma

+Gamma defines how much will the car take the future into account.

+I tested three values  0.5, 0.7 and 0.9.

+0.5 gave a max result of 77% of the circuit completed, 0.7 gave 186% and only 28% for 0.9.

+Then I decided to narrow my search to 0.65, 0.7 and 0.75.
+0.65 gave me a very good result with 277% completed and without crashing! (the race stopped because we reached the number maximal of episodes).

 #### Choosing the neural network

 Since the problem is very simple and since it musn't be slow to train, we don't need here a deep neural network.
 I then opted for a very simple model with one hidden layer of 64 neurons with ReLu activation.